20 Aug

 - The education is provided by way of business

-- The students must lead the activity, which should be necessary to their education
+- The students must lead the activity, which should be necessary for their education

 - The purpose of the activities does not revolve around generating extra income that comes in direct competition with commercial businesses.
 This implies that: